 Montana Distressed Wood Products Industry Recovery and Stabilization (WPIRS) Program

-The Montana Distressed Wood Products Industry Recovery and Stabilization (WPIRS) Program is a federally and state-funded, statewide loan program designed to help businesses in the wood products industry retain or create jobs.
-The program is a top priority of Governor Brian Schweitzer and was established in 2009 to respond to the sudden and severe economic downturn of the national economy, and the lowered demand for wood products.
-The WPIRS program will target areas of the state where timber jobs are most threatened, particularly in counties with lumber mills and similar facilities.
+In 2009 the Montana Legislature approved HB 669 which created the Montana Distressed Wood Products Industry Revolving Loan program to respond to the sudden and severe economic downturn of the national economy, and the lowered demand for wood products.
+The Montana Distressed Wood Products Industry Recovery and Stabilization (WPIRS) Program was a federally and state-funded, statewide loan program designed to help businesses in the wood products industry retain or create jobs.
+The WPIRS program targeted areas of the state where timber jobs were most threatened, particularly in counties with lumber mills and similar facilities.

 WPIRS PROJECT SUMMARIES